invince/invince-worker/README.md

 ### To develop your own mode
 - please refer com.invince.worker.adapter package
 - you need implement toDo list, processing list, taskGroup, and taskFuture
+- then when you create a new workerPool, inject your IWorkerPoolHelper (which helps workerpool to know how to create toDo list, processing list, taskGroup and taskFuture)

 ```java
 @Service